Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   This document presents the protocol specification of Live Media Ingest.
+   This document presents protocol interfaces for Live Media Ingest.
    Live media ingest happens between an ingest source, such as a
    live video encoder [=live encoder=] and distributed media processing entities that receive the ingest stream.